altocodenl/cell/readme.md

 3. Through understanding, your systems become really good and you really own them and enjoy working on them.
 4. Through your ownership and flow, your work can better contribute to our collective human wealth and knowledge.

-### AI can now code for us!
+## AI can now code for us!
 Do we really need to understand what's going on?

-Our understanding is: if AI helps you understand what you build, you're gaining agency.
-If AI just builds for you and you don't understand, you're losing agency.
-If you want to build without agency, then cell is probably not going to help you.

-AI coding tools let you build systems with a speed never seen before.
-But speed without understanding creates systems you don't own, can't control, and can't scale.

-AI massively increases the *initial speed* of both skilled programmers and novices.
-If you are a skilled programmer, you can go much faster.
-If you are not skilled in programming, AI can take your requirements and make them into code, very very quickly.
-This is really powerful, not a fad.

-However, the limits to this process are hit quickly: you're building fast, but you're not understanding what you're building.
-If you're skilled, the AI will write a lot of code that you'll struggle to follow, because of its sheer amount.
-If you're not skilled in programming, you'll build something you understand only very superficially.
-In both cases, understanding is missing.

-For many, this initial speed quickly wears off; for those skilled programmers, this requires effort to bring the project under control.
-For novices, it requires bringing in skilled programmers that can either rewrite the proof of concept or build it again from scratch.
-The overall experience is an arc from breakneck speed to a slog.

-If you've been there, cell could be for you.
-And yes, cell integrates AI too.
+I had written something else here.
+But it's January 2026 and am not so sure anymore that you need to look at the code of a system to get use out of it.
+Programming is now in great flux.

+If you still want to look at it to get it directly (and not through a description of it that AI provides, or through an UI you directly see), then cell can be useful.

+If cell works as a good programming substrate, it will be because it's a better description of a system than natural language.

+And if it's compact enough, then perhaps you (or AI) can build systems with a lot of power in a few hundred lines instead of hundreds of thousands.

 ## How cell tackles the obstacles to understanding